Chapter 1: Passing through

 “Kind-of healthy,” she would tell her friends.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Nikolas MurdockWrite a Review